Why A Website Is Important For Your Business:

 OwlchemyMassage.com: I developed this website for a NC based massage & cupping therapist, as well as her logo and other design items.
 The mobile responsive website is styled in the client’s desired bold aesthetic, which ties into the overall theme of her business/brand.
 When we first created the site it included more content which filled in the pages more thoroughly, though when the client downsized her business services the website needed to reflect those changes.

 HumanitiesTennessee.org: This humanities branch of TN required a complete revamp of their entire brand identity, which was cluttered, ugly and out dated.
 I was asked to create them a new logo and was tasked with revamping their website from scratch.
-To meet the client’s shorter deadline, a collaborative approach was taken.
-While I focused on the creation of the logo and constructing the site pages, a web development team converted the pages into a fully responsive website.
-As goes with client projects, some of my design visions were overridden, but in the end the customer was happy with their much improved identity and easier to navigate website.
+To meet the client’s shorter deadline, a collaborative approach was taken where I designed the look and layout of the site while a web development team brought it to life.
+As goes with some client projects, many of my intended design visions were overridden.
+In my opinion there were better logo concepts than the one chosen, and the website lacks some of the attention to detail present in my proposed mockups.
+Despite all this, the customer was happy with their revamped brand identity and the easier to navigate website.

 DesignBuddy.com: The website you’re reading on now was designed by myself.
 It’s the 3rd significant revamp over the past decade or so, with the last drastic overhaul back in 2015.
 I’m including this site because I think it better reflects my design vision than many client sites I’ve done, which are tailored towards the customer requests.
 With that said, there are a few areas of the site that I’m not yet satisfied with.
 For example, I still need to update my portfolio with recent work, revamp my services pages, fix some font sizing and styling issues, and modify my blog.
 Overall though, I’m happy with the site and have noticed an increase in prospective clients, blog readership, and praise by customers who claim they like the direct messaging and layout.